 An Associate of Applied Science Degree (AAS) is awarded to students who complete major requirements in one of the occupational-technical curricula and may plan to obtain full-time employment upon graduation from Germanna.

-A Certificate (CERT) is awarded to students who complete one of the approved non-degree curricula which are is usually less than two years in length.
+A Certificate (C) is awarded to students who complete one of the approved non-degree curricula which are is usually less than two years in length.

 - A Career Studies Certificate (CSC)

 A Career Studies Certificate (CSC) is awarded to students who complete one of the career studies programs.
 Career studies programs are developed and implemented in response to community needs when institutional resources permit.
 The College reserves the right to withdraw program offerings if there is not sufficient demand or for other appropriate reason.

 The faculty of Germanna Community College recognizes that academic honesty is an integral factor in developing and sharing knowledge.
 We practice academic honesty in our classes and require academic honesty from our students.
 GCC students are expected to demonstrate complete honesty and integrity in the completion and presentation of all academic assignments and examinations.
 Students found guilty of cheating, plagiarism, or other dishonorable acts in academic work are subject to College disciplinary action.
 Academic penalty in the course is determined by the instructor.

 Academic dishonesty is cheating and plagiarism.
 Academic dishonesty includes, but is not limited to:

 - Intentionally using material verbatim from a source without giving credit.
 Copying verbatim from an Internet source is plagiarism.

 - Rewriting material from a source without giving credit.

 - Using information from an Internet source without giving credit.